supahcraig/CLDR/Demos/CDP Experiences/Data Engineering.md

 Then create your job against that resource.
 No advanced options, main class, arguments etc are necessary.

-Here is my sample spark, you can find working examples in this repo (Long atbats without a curveball/fastball.py)
+Here is my sample spark, you can find working examples in this repo (Long atbats without a curveball/fastball.py).
+A simple spark.sql SELECT statement is enough to show CDE doing it's thing, but adding a drop/create table step makes for good lineage graphs in Data Catalog.

 ```
 from pyspark.sql import SparkSession

 spark = SparkSession.builder.appName('app').getOrCreate()

+spark.sql('DROP TABLE IF EXISTS database.table')

 sql = """
+create table database.table as
 your query here
 """